gyuho/dplearn/README.md

 Notes:

 - **Why is the queue service needed?** To process concurrent users requests.
-Worker has limited resources.
-Requests can be serialized into the queue, so that worker performance is maximized for each task.
+Since worker has limited resources, requests has to be serialized into the queue.
 - **Why Go?** To natively use [`embedded etcd`](https://github.com/coreos/etcd/tree/master/embed).
-- **Why etcd?** It has *really great* [Watch API implementation](https://godoc.org/github.com/coreos/etcd/clientv3#Watcher). `pkg/etcd-queue` uses Watch API to stream updates to `backend/worker` and `frontend`.
+- **Why etcd?** For [etcd Watch API](https://godoc.org/github.com/coreos/etcd/clientv3#Watcher). `pkg/etcd-queue` uses Watch to stream updates to `backend/worker` and `frontend`.
 This minimizes TCP socket creation and slow TCP starts (e.g. streaming vs. polling).

+This is a *proof-of-concept*.
 In production, I would use: [Tensorflow/serving](https://tensorflow.github.io/serving/) to serve the pre-trained models, distributed [`etcd`](https://github.com/coreos/etcd) for higher availability.

 [↑ top](#dplearn)